-The booklet is aimed at anyone involved in facilitating the learning process of young people in the Youth in Action programme: mentors, youth workers/leaders, coaches and trainers.
+The booklet is aimed at anyone involved in facilitating the learning process of young people in the youth work activities: mentors, youth workers/leaders, coaches and trainers.

-Since the introduction of the Youthpass in 2007 as the recognition tool in the Youth in Action (YiA) programme, many youth workers have been working on the idea of finding new ways to support young people in their learning within the YiA programme.
+Since the introduction of the Youth pass in 2007 as the recognition tool in the Youth in Action programme, many youth workers have been working on the idea of finding new ways to support young people in their learning.
 Youthpass prompted people to think about and discuss learning as a topic in its own right.

-- What and how do young people learn in the YiA programme?
+- What and how do young people learn in youth work activities?

 - How can we facilitate that?

-- How can we recognise learning?
+- · How can we recognise learning?

 - How can we document that learning?

 - How can others see the result of all this beautiful work?